eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ##### 6.6.3.5 Wallet Unit obtains User approval for presenting selected attributes

 **Note: In this document the term 'User approval' exclusively refers to a User's decision to present an attribute to a Relying Party.
 Under no circumstances User approval to present data from their Wallet Unit should be construed as lawful grounds for the processing of personal data by the Relying Party or any other party.
-A Relying Party requesting or processing personal data from an Wallet Unit must ensure that it has grounds for lawful processing of that data, according to Article 6 of the GDPR.**
+A Relying Party requesting or processing personal data from a Wallet Unit must ensure that it has grounds for lawful processing of that data, according to Article 6 of the GDPR.**

 Before presenting any attribute to a Relying Party, the Wallet Unit requests the User for their approval.
 This is critical for ensuring that the User remains in control of their attributes.